SynBioDex/pySBOL/docs/getting_started.rst

     crispr_template = ModuleDefinition('http://sys-bio.org/CRISPRTemplate')
 .. end

 LibSBOL provides a few global configuration options that make URI construction easy.
 The first configuration option allows you to specify a default namespace for new object creation.
-If the default namespace is set, then only an identifier needs to be passed to the constructor.
+If the default namespace is set, then only a local identifier needs to be passed to the constructor.
 This identifier will be automatically appended to the default namespace.
 Setting the default namespace is like signing your homework and claims ownership of an object.
+A URI is required to be universally unique.

 .. code:: python